-The fruit Garcinia cambogia was once just the less popular cousin of a trendy fruit, the mangosteen.
-But now, nutritional supplements containing Garcinia cambogia extract have become the rage, touted for their purported ability to curb appetite and stop weight gain.
+The Malabar tamarind was once just the less popular cousin of a trendy fruit, the mangosteen.
+But now, nutritional supplements containing extracts of the fruit with the scientific name Garcinia cambogia have become the rage, touted for their purported ability to curb appetite and stop weight gain.

-The gambooge fruit, also known as the Malabar tamarind, grows across southwest India, Myanmar and Indonesia.
+The Malabar tamarind, also known as the gambooge fruit, grows across southwest India, Myanmar and Indonesia.
 It ripens to a red or yellowish fruit about the size of an orange, but resembling the shape of a pumpkin.

 People have long used the dried gambooge rinds for chutneys or curries, and sometimes as an aid for stomach problems.
 But in the late 1960s, scientists identified a substance in the rind of the fruit called hydroxycitric acid, or HCA, which has some potentially attractive qualities.